Pakistan Mercantile Exchange: History

-Commodities traded
+Trading

 Pakistan Mercantile Exchange (formerly National Commodity Exchange Limited) initially started trading in Gold only.
 This listing was followed by the first gold physical delivery in August 2007.
 Additional Products were subsequently launched – IRRI -6 rice in March 2008 Palm Olien futures in June 2008 and KIBOR futures in Jan 2009.
 Crude Oil and Silver contracts were listed in Nov 2009.
-Recently the Sugar contract was also added on June 27, 2011.
+Recently the Sugar contract was also added on 27 June 2011.

 The main commodities traded on the Exchange have been Gold, Silver and Crude Oil.
 There are various contracts in each.
 Gold has eight contracts namely Gold 1 ounce, Gold 100 ounce, Gold 1 Tola, Gold 50 Tola, Gold 100 tola, Gold Kilo, Gold 100 g, and Minigold 10 g.
 Tola gold and minigold are deliverable contracts.
 Furthermore, there are two contracts in Silver – 100 ounce and 500 ounce and two contracts in Crude Oil – 10 barrels and 100 barrels.
 The smaller lot sizes for Silver and Crude Oil were introduced very recently in June 2011.

+The exchange registered trading volume of Rs 306 billion in October 2018.